Tuesday, 10 December 2024

 A hugely successful dive trail on a 17th century wreck!

-Divers from all sides are almost storming the waters near Plymouth to dive the recently opened dive trail on the wreck of the legendary English vessel Coronation.
-The wreck, which was under protection and a total diving ban until April, has opened its doors to recreational divers, providing them with a unique opportunity to dive,
+Listen to this article Divers from all sides are almost storming the waters near Plymouth to dive the recently opened dive trail on the wreck of the legendary English vessel Coronation.
+The wreck, which was under protection and a total diving ban until April, has opened its doors to recreational divers, providing them with a

 Published: June 11, 2011 - 11:23